hayleyw7/hayleyw7/README.md

 # [![HEADER](./banner-flowers.jpg)](https://www.linkedin.com/in/hayleywitherell/)

-### Hi there! 👋
+### Introduction

-I'm a front-end developer, and I am currently in Module 3 at Turing School of Software & Design.
+Hello!
+My name is Hayley, I'm a front-end developer, and I am currently a software engineer in Module 3 at Turing School of Software & Design.

 ---